 You can start to determine the value of the campaigns from your different digital marketing channels by looking at the number of goals and transactions from each channel, the conversion rates, and the cost per conversion.

 You can find Google Analytics at www.google.com/analytics/ or analytics.google.com.

 Follow these steps to sign up for a GA account:

-This is the UA-code and it is provided during set up, but it can also be accessed later if required.
+This is the UA-code and it is provided during set-up, but it can also be accessed later if required.
 This code should be given to your web developer to hard code directly onto every page of your website.